cloudmesh/classes/docs/source/i524/index.rst

 	  waiting list are recommended to show up in the first class.
 It is likely that you can join as others drop.

+Figure 1 illustrates that you can follow the components of the class in a variety of ways.
+Furthermore, you do not have to wait to start the project of the Web homework till you have listened to all lectures.
+Naturally if you do not know how to collaborate via github you will not be able to submit the homework, so you need to figure this out first.

 Special Example Projects
 ------------------------